Woon-2/cpp-smart-pointer-type-trait/README.md

 Type traits are generally used for static assertions and static polymorphism.
 (C++ 17 if constexpr)
 However, the standard library's type traits do not support smart pointers, and do not find inheritance.
-This is why smart pointer type traits made.
+This is why smart pointer type traits are made.

 # Release Note
 version 1.0 released.